THE HIGH SUMMER SELECTION + AUTUMN PROGRAMME

 The Wildfowl, Waterbird & Wetland Residency

 Downstream of White House Farm, the landscape that embraces the River Alde slowly transforms itself from quiet inland river valleys full of pastures, ditches and aldercarr to the comparatively vast areas of mudflats, salt marshes and shingle that define the coastal landscape of East Suffolk and the Suffolk River Valleys.
 These rivers are part of a larger delta that extends southwards to include the rivers Colne, Blackwater, Thames and Medway; and northwards to enfold the River Blyth and River Waveney.
 Combined, these rivers and the low-lying maritime delta that they form are globally significant as a home for wildfowl and waterbirds.
 It is the birdlife in this landscape that artist Becky Munting explores and celebrates in the new Wildfowl, Waterbird & Wetland Residency.
-The Summer Exhibitions present her largest collection of paintings created so far for the residency, on show in the farm’s early 19th century Threshing Barn.
+The Summer Exhibitions present her largest collection of paintings created so far for the residency, on show in the farm's early 19th century Threshing Barn.
+The Summer Exhibitions present her largest collection of paintings created so far for the residency, on show in the farm's early 19th century Threshing Barn.

 For more information about Becky's Residency Paintings, please click here.